ArneVogel/www.arnevogel.com/content/cyclic-cellular-automaton.md

 Can be edited while the simulation is running.

  * # of colors: Number of colors
+ * Threshold: How many cells around a cell have to be the successor of the cell for the cells color to change.
  * Wrapping: Makes the _world_ wrap around, like in snake.
 With wrapping turned off the outside world acts as dead cells.

 **Display Settings:**